sokoide/tangnano_6502_cpu/day02/README.md

 A testbench typically does three things:

 1.  **Instantiate the DUT (Design Under Test)**:
-    Think of this as creating an instance of your class: `ALU uut = new ALU();`
+    Think of this as creating an instance of your class: `ALU dut = new ALU();`
 2.  **Provide Stimulus**:
     You drive the input ports with specific values.
-Think of this as calling functions with arguments: `uut.add(5, 3);`
+Think of this as calling functions with arguments: `dut.add(5, 3);`
     *   **Crucial difference**: You often need to wait for time to pass (`#10;`) because hardware signals take time to propagate, unlike instantaneous function calls.
 3.  **Check Results**:
     Use `assert` to verify outputs.
 This is exactly like `assert(result == 8);` in C++ or Python.